History of women in Korea

+Village life in Korea - Seoul women wearing the veil, 1911.

+Women in North and South Korea share roots in patriarchal Confucian traditions but diverged significantly after World War II, with North Korea mobilizing women for state-building under communist ideology, emphasizing collective duty and some public roles, while South Korea saw women's movements fighting for rights against discriminatory laws, eventually fostering civilian-led feminism, though traditional roles persisted, leading to a lack of work–life balance in the country and recent anti-beauty activism.

 Goryeo to Joseon periods

 The transformation of the family from 918–1392 Goryeo to 1392–1897 Joseon periods caused the gradual decline of Korean women’s status and visibility in the public sphere.
 The most significant change was a shift from an emphasis on a matrilineal to a patrilineal structure of kinship and identity.

 During the Goryeo period, newly married couples used to live with the bride's family, which offered numerous advantages for the women, not least of which was economic.
 A woman could safeguard her share of the inheritance she shared equally with her male siblings.
 Because of the autonomy women had during this period, they also focused on their personal beauty and appearance.
 The standards of beauty revolved around elegance, which shifted from the "mother earth" beauty that was seen in Three Kingdoms period (57 BCE - 668 CE).
 Goryeo women, depending on social status wore either, bright and colorful make-up if they were workers, or wore very light makeup and focused on having clear skin if they were in the ruling class.
-Women in the ruling class did however, during weddings would use a method called yeonji 연지; 臙脂.
+Women in the ruling class did however, during weddings would use a method called yeonji (연지; 臙脂).
 This was where red pigment from safflower would be applied to the forehead, cheeks, chin and lips.

 In the Joseon period, the establishment of a patrilineal line eroded women's rights and privileges from the changing of residential arrangements to the rigid rule of primogeniture, which identified the eldest son as the principal heir, as considered important for the sustainability and continuity of the lineage.
 During this period, women were put into certain categories: those of the royal family such as the Queen and the King’s concubines, wives of men in the yangban class, women in the lowborn class, also known as the yangban’s female slaves, and those in uncommon professions such as physicians, shamans, entertainers, and palace women.

 The moral of Confucianism imposed a strict division of the sexes, presumably to prevent adultery and other sexual misconducts.
 Women were forced to stay chaste and were not allowed to remarry if they were widows.

 The institution of "Seven Evils Rules" (which included the inability to bear a son, disobedience to her parents-in-law, adultery, display of jealousy, chronic illness, theft, and loquacity) gave men the opportunity to use these clauses to divorce their wives.